trondr/OpTools/README.md

 License                      Display license
 Credits                      Display credits
 RunScript                    Run PowerShell script against all (or a random
-                             sample of) targets in a host name list.
+                             sample of) targets in a host list.

 Commands and parameters:
 ------------------------
 RunScript                    Run PowerShell script against all (or a random
-                             sample of) targets in a host name list.
-The online status (ping) of each host will be checked before attempting to run the script against a host.
+                             sample of) targets in a host list.
+The online status (ping) of each host will be checked before attempting to run the script.
 The script will run concurrently to speed up the overall processing time.
-The Powershell script should supports two input
+The Powershell script should
-                             parameters: The computer name or ip address of the target host 'HostName' and the result path 'ResultFolderPath'.
-The powershell script is by
+                             supports two input parameters: The computer name or ip address of the target host 'HostName' and the result path 'ResultFolderPath'.
+The
+                             powershell script is itself responsible for
-                             it self responsible for accessing the remote host and uploading the result to the given result path.
+                             accessing the remote host and uploading the result to the given result path.
    /scriptPath               [Required] Path to the Powershell script.
-                             Alternative parameter name: /pss /hostNameListCsv          [Required] Path to the csv file with list of host names to run the Powershell script against.
+                             Alternative parameter name: /sp /hostNameListCsv          [Required] Path to a csv file with list of host names to run the Powershell script against.
+Csv
-                             Csv format: HostName.
-Alternative parameter
+                             format: HostName.
+Alternative parameter name:
-                             name: /hnl
+                             /hnl
    /resultFolderPath         [Required] Result folder path.
 Each script
                              execution can upload the result to this path.
                              Alternative parameter name: /rfp